gwasylow/github-copilot-ai-coding-workshop/Demo-Showcase.md

 [x] explain the code of an /app, bref review (page.tsx / layout.tsx / global.css ./lib/audioplayer.tsx)
 > run terminal with npm / pnpm dev, display its not working correctly

-[Copilot] How to run app from @workspace using pnpm?
+[COPILOT] How to run app from @workspace using pnpm?
 I got an error: sh: next: command not found  ELIFECYCLE  Command failed.
 WARN  Local package.json exists, but node_modules missing, did you mean to install?
 > Execute necessary commands in CoPilot:
 - Ensure pnpm is installed: Verify that pnpm is installed globally by running pnpm --version.
 If not, install it using npm install -g pnpm.
 - Install dependencies: Run pnpm install in the root of your workspace to install all dependencies.